isomerpages/ttsh-chi/pages/Test Updates CHISEL.md

 the hand from other neuromuscular or musculo-skeletal injuries/disorders.
 It leverages neuroplasticity, the human brain’s ability to ‘reprogram’ its neural pathways and thereby restore lost hand function.&nbsp;&nbsp;</p>
-<p>&nbsp;&nbsp;</p>
-<p>The MyHand® System is an FDA, Health Canada and HSA (Singapore) registered,
+<p>&nbsp;The MyHand® System is an FDA, Health Canada and HSA (Singapore)
-patented, targeted hand-function rehabilitation system, consisting of a connected mechatronic device, cloud-based proprietary hand-function training protocols, specifically designed therapeutic games that encourage a patient’s active engagement in their therapy.
+registered, patented, targeted hand-function rehabilitation system, consisting of a connected mechatronic device, cloud-based proprietary hand-function training protocols, specifically designed therapeutic games that encourage a patient’s active engagement in their therapy.
 Therapy can be delivered by the mechatronic device both in-person in the clinic, as well as through remote virtual rehabilitation.&nbsp;</p>
-<p>&nbsp;&nbsp;</p>
-<p>IRegained’s MyHand® System can be used in rehab centers, recreation clubs
+<p>&nbsp;IReganed’s MyHand® System can be used in rehab centers, recreation
-and through remote tele-rehabilitation guidance from rehabilitation professionals.
+clubs and through remote tele-rehabilitation guidance from rehabilitation professionals.
 Our novel system engages a patient’s sensory system (touch, pressure, and proprioception sensation) and motor capabilities (various hand and forearm muscles) for a more comprehensive rehabilitation approach to help restore hand function.&nbsp;</p>
 </div>
 </details>
 <details class="isomer-details">